TylerFisher/sill/README.md

 ## How it works

-Sill is a [Remix](https://remix.run) application with a [Postgres](https://www.postgresql.org) database.
+Sill is a [React Router](https://reactrouter.com) application with a [Postgres](https://www.postgresql.org) database.

 ## Prerequisites

 - Node.js >= 20
 - Docker

-Sill uses [Resend](https://resend.com) to send transactional emails.
+Sill uses [Mailgun](https://mailgun.com) to send transactional emails.
 Sign up for an account and get your API key.
 For reasonable solo usage, it should be free.

 ## Getting started